 Cold-Blooded Myrtle by Elizabeth C. Bunce

-When it comes to the Myrtle Hardcastle Mysteries, I can’t pretend objectivity.
-I adored the first, Premeditated Myrtle, and am predisposed to love all successive Myrtle mysteries.
+When it comes to the Myrtle Hardcastle Mysteries, I’ve thrown objectivity out the window.
+I adored Premeditated Myrtle and am predisposed to love all successive Myrtle mysteries.
 And so, I opened Cold-Blooded Myrtle this week with great expectations.

 Yes: the bodies, the clues, the red herrings - they all accumulate with delicious opacity according to author Elizabeth C. Bunce’s diabolical plan, but what I especially enjoyed about the third novel in this series, is the emotional tension regarding Myrtle’s dead mother.
 To what extent was her mum a party to the tragic disappearance of a college student in the past?
 Right from the start Myrtle is caught between wanting to detect, but fearing what she may discover about her mother.
 For Myrtle - and for the reader - the emotional stakes have never been higher.